andrewpickett/advent-of-code/2024/python/day8/README.md

 ends up being my "write" array.

 So now I just loop over all antenna values (I assumed all 62 possible characters are possible).
-If there are any that are present more than once in the grid, I check every combination of them and get the slop between any 2 pairs of them.
+If there are any that are present more than once in the grid, I check every combination of them and get the slope between any 2 pairs of them.
 From there, I can just add and subtract a slope from the two points to find the two antinodes that are created from them.
 Obviously they need to be within the bounds of the grid, so I do that check as well.